msolorio/expo_supabase_recurring_todos/README.md

   .eq("user_id", session.user.id)
   .select();
 ```
-Purpose: Updates specific fields of an existing todo item while ensuring it belongs to the current user.

 ---

 #### Update todo completion status
+Updates the completion status of a one-time todo item while ensuring it belongs to the current user.
 ```ts
 const { data, error } = await supabase
   .from("one_time_todo_items")